Salesforce DevOps—what is it, and why's everyone talking about it?

 When the responsibility of releasing software is shared across the whole development team, there are fewer silos and the team can communicate and collaborate more effectively.

-DevOps is also about a new approach to development and releases—it aims to make release cycles faster, more secure and less error-prone.
+DevOps is a new take on the development lifecycle and releases — it aims to make release cycles faster, more secure and less error-prone.
 This is partly achieved by incorporating the philosophy of agile development: releasing changes incrementally and regularly adding improvements, rather than releasing once at the end of a big project.
-And DevOps also relies heavily on automation to shorten the release cycle, by replacing fragile manual processes with repeatable, reliable ones.
+DevOps also relies heavily on automation to shorten the release cycle and feedback loops, by replacing fragile manual processes with repeatable, reliable ones.

 The benefits of DevOps